Energy Management

 This audit breaks down energy consumption by major equipment, analyzing the cost efficiency of proposed measures and calculating a simple payback period.

-For example, this audit may identify that the HVAC system in a building is not working efficiently and recommend upgrading to a more energy-efficient system.
+For example, ASHRAE level 2 audit may identify that the HVAC system in a building is not working efficiently and recommend upgrading to a more energy-efficient system.

 The audit considers the life-cycle cost analysis of major equipment pieces, providing a high confidence margin for major capital allocation decisions.
 It’s the costliest of the three audits.